LaifsV1/YUP/reference_manual.md

 	The values to instantiate are given in the tuple that follows the `with` keyword.
 The tuple must be in the form `A is NewA`, where `A` is an existing proposition variable in `[some prop]`, and `NewA` is the new proposition variable to replace `A`.

 	All propositions are replaced order; from the left of the tuple to the right.
+- **Incomplete Proofs - TODO Keyword**:

+	To validate an incomplete proof, one can either put the missing part as a lemma/hypothesis in the preceding definition (similar to a postulate in Agda), or use the `TODO` keyword.

+	e.g.

+		we know [prop a] : append [] (x :: []) = (x :: []) : nat list because TODO . rest

+	In addition to serving as a place-holder proof, the `TODO` keyword will trigger warnings where incomplete proofs are found.
+These warnings will contain the position in the file, and the expected proposition to be proven.

 <a name="section3.1.5"></a>
 #### Top-Level ####